HMRC Compliance Checks – Covid-19 update

 You must always take advice before responding to any information notice issued as part of the HMRC compliance checks process.
 Mistakes can be costly and compromise your fundamental human rights.

-HMRC COMPLIANCE CHECKS PROVIDING RECORDS
+HMRC COMPLIANCE CHECKS AND PROVIDING RECORDS

-If you receive a notice informing you that HMRC wish to check your tax position, you should seek specialist advice immediately.
+If you receive a notice informing you that HMRC wishes to check your tax position, you should seek specialist advice immediately.
 HMRC will ask for information and records as part of their check.
-It may be that the Inspector is stepping outside of the statutory limitations or asking for information or documents that they are not reasonably entitled to.
+It may be that the Inspector is stepping outside of HMRC’s statutory limitations or asking for information or documents that they are not reasonably entitled to.
 We have written further detailed articles on HMRC compliance checks which you may find useful.

 These can be found by clicking on the link below: